Luigi Capello: Military career

 On 24 October 1917 everything collapsed.
 Capello was placed alongside other Armies by Cadorna in order to repel the Austro-German offensive led by generals Otto von Below and Svetozar Borojević.
-The Italian army was unprepared to fight a defensive battle after having conducted all its operations until then in an offensive stance), and since it was unaware of the innovative methods that prevented the troops from getting bogged down in "no man's land" (Germany had developed a fighting technique such as infiltration through the Stosstruppen).
+The Italian army was unprepared to fight a defensive battle after having conducted all its operations until then in an offensive stance, being unaware of the innovative methods that prevented the troops from getting bogged down in "no man's land".
+Germany had developed a fighting technique known as infiltration through the Stosstruppen to counter widely-used trench warfare, thus denying the defenders a continuous line instead of simply overwhelming it through numbers alone.
+Such attacks exhausted more men and ammunition, as well as making them have to wait for reinforcements even once they cleared "no man's land" in one battle because there would just be another "no man's land" waiting for them at the next battle.
+The Italian command underestimated the effectiveness of the Germans at applying whatever intelligence the Austrians could offer them about the terrain and the Italian army's own disposition.
+Gas masks were in short supply.
+The Italians also underestimated the effectiveness of the Germans at mountain warfare, figuring the Germans would mostly leave the mountains to the Austrian-Hungarians.
 Capello had neglected to organize the Second Army for defence, which led to the complete collapse of the front line.
 All this was exacerbated because sickness forced him to relinquish his command during the battle, this time to General Luca Montuori.
 With the defeat at Caporetto, Capello's military career ended.
-On 8 February 1918 Capello was relieved of all posts, put before a Commission of Enquiry into the causes of Caporetto and by order of the Commission, he was retired.
+On 8 February 1918, Capello was relieved of all posts, put before a Commission of Enquiry into the causes of Caporetto and by order of the Commission, he was retired.

 Political career

-He was later among the first to join the Italian Fascist movement; presiding over the Congress of Rome in November 1921 and in October 1922 he took part in the March on Rome.
+Capello was later among the first to join the Italian Fascist movement; presiding over the Congress of Rome in November 1921 and in October 1922 he took part in the March on Rome.
 Following the vote of the Grand Council in February 1923 which declared incompatible, membership in both Fascism and Freemasonry, Capello openly declared his Masonic membership, but did not resign from the Fascists.
 In 1924 he physically defended the headquarters of the Grand Orient of Italy, Palazzo Giustiniani, from Fascist attacks.
 After the assassination attempt against Mussolini in 1925, Capello's military role was marginalized by the Fascists.
-Capello organized patrolling activities inear the Italian Freemasonry's seats to which he had adhered during the 1910s.
+Capello organized patrolling activities, near the Italian Freemasonry's seats, to which he had adhered during the 1910s.

-He was arrested in Turin on charges of having taken part in the organization of the failed attack against Mussolini in 1925 organized by Tito Zaniboni.
+Capello was arrested in Turin on charges of having taken part in the organization of the failed attack against Mussolini in 1925 organized by Tito Zaniboni.
 After a show trial, in 1927 he was sentenced to thirty years in prison, but he was released in January 1936.
 Released from prison, he spent the last years of his life in an apartment in Rome, where he died in June 1941.
 By decree in 1947, he was given back all the military decorations that he had been awarded.